-The club offers a wide range of shooting activities for both beginner and experienced shooter.
+The club offers a wide range of shooting activities for both beginner and experienced shooters.

 Club events include activities for rifle calibers ranging from air rifle through to 8 mm center fire rifles.